LucasSerrato/LucasSerrato/README.md

 Meu conhecimento na área inclui o domínio completo do pacote Office, bem como competências em análise de dados e visualização com Power BI.
 No âmbito de idiomas, possuo inglês em nível intermediário e conhecimentos básicos de espanhol, o que me permite atuar em ambientes multiculturais e colaborar em projetos internacionais.

+Hi, I'm Lucas Serrato — Content Creator and Full Stack Developer!👋 `**Full Stack Developer`**

+I am a professional committed to the continuous acquisition of knowledge, always seeking opportunities to expand my skills and contribute to innovative technological solutions.

+My educational background includes a series of certifications from renowned institutions such as Senai, Senac, FIAP, Sebrae, Fundação Bradesco, Oracle, Alura, and Cisco.
+These courses have solidified my experience in technology, programming, systems development, software and app creation, as well as management and leadership strategies in tech.

+I am proficient in widely used programming languages and tools such as HTML, CSS, Java, Node.js, JavaScript, TypeScript, Python, React, Git, and SQL.
+I am also experienced in using development environments like VS Code, IntelliJ IDEA, Eclipse IDE, and Apache NetBeans, as well as advanced frameworks for both front-end and back-end applications.
+My experience also includes design and editing tools like Figma, Adobe Photoshop, Adobe Premiere, and Illustrator, providing versatility in developing interdisciplinary projects.

+My skill set includes full proficiency in the Microsoft Office Suite, along with data analysis and visualization using Power BI.
+Regarding languages, I have intermediate-level English and basic knowledge of Spanish, which allows me to work in multicultural environments and collaborate on international projects.

 <p align="left">
     <a href="https://www.youtube.com/@lkshow2?sub_confirmation=1">
         <img